getpelican/pelican-plugins/Readme.rst

 Better figures/samples    Adds a `style="width: ???px; height: auto;"` attribute to any `<img>` tags in the content

-bootstrapify              Automatically add bootstraps default classes to your content, usefull for md generated tables
+bootstrapify              Automatically add bootstraps default classes to your content

 Category Order            Order categories (and tags) by the number of articles in that category (or tag).